-Ultimately, there is a place for each of these social media networks in your author platform but to get started pick one and focus on it.
-Trying to do too much on social media can become a burden and then it will become ineffective.
+Ultimately, there is a place for each of these social media networks in your author platform, but to get started to pick one and focus on it.
+Trying to do too much on social media can become a burden, and then it will become ineffective.

 What questions do you have about creating your social media plan?
 Let me know in the comments below.